joanbosch/pockless-api/README.md

 ## Get started

-First of all, clone the repository.

 Run `npm install` or `yarn install --pure-lockfile`, whatever you want to download the dependencies.

-That's all :)

 ## How to use it